There are plenty of people who successfully made a career change at the age of 40 or above:

 Whether you think your talents are not being properly utilized, the politics of promotion stress you out, or you feel called to do something else with your life; the time to act is now.

 Do not wait until you retire in another 10 to 20 years to make a career change.
-Put a plan in place to make a career change now.
+Put a plan in place to get new career ideas at 40.
 You will thank yourself later.

 2. Build a Network